pmem/pmdk/doc/libpmemobj/pmemobj_ctl_get.3.md

 The `class_id` field is an optional, runtime-only variable that allows the user to retrieve the identifier of the class.
 This will be equivalent to the provided `[class_id]`.
 This field cannot be set from a config file.

+The `alignment` field specifies the user data alignment of objects allocated using the class.
+If 0, no alignment guarantees are made.
+If set, must be an even divisor of unit size.

 The allocation classes are a runtime state of the library and must be created after every open.
 It is highly recommended to use the configuration file to